seangoogoo/staff-directory/documentation/devbook.md

 - ~~Improve UX/UI design for admin and Front-end using Tailwind CSS~~
 - ~~Add search and filters to the staff member management list~~
 - ~~In homepage and admin filter, don't list companies and departments that do not have staff members~~
+- ~~Check for existing user before submitting the form in add.php form~~
 - Add random rotating light rotating effect to staff member's cards
-- Check for existing user before submitting the form in add.php form
+- List and remove unused functions
 - Add internationalization support (FR/EN translation files)
 - Create a favicon
 - Improve unused placeholder images management to remove them when not needed either by programming a folder cleanup once a day and/or by using temporary images when editing settings or creating/editing users